Dental Veneers: Costs, Types, Information and Advice

 - Improve alignment: People who want to straighten teeth without braces may consider dental veneers.
 They can be used to remove gaps and correct misaligned or irregular teeth.
 However, this treatment is not recommended for younger patients since it removes so much healthy enamel and can’t be reversed.
 In these cases, orthodontic treatment is preferable.
 Fortunately, the wide variety of braces available today means this needn’t involve an ugly ‘metal mouth’.

-- Repair damage caused by bruxism: Patients who have suffered from bruxism in the past may have ground the enamel off their teeth.
+- Repair damage caused by bruxism: Patients who have suffered from bruxism (tooth grinding) in the past may have ground the enamel off their teeth.
 Applying porcelain covers not only restores the cosmetic appearance but protects teeth from sensitivity to hot and cold.

 How do veneers work?